• Ingredient Glossary & Guides

 My Experience

-Use half a dropper 0f serum on the face and throat.
-It is okay to use around the eye area/orbital bone but keep it out of the eye.
+Use half a dropper of serum on the face and throat.
+I tap it on around the eye area/orbital bone but keep it away from the eye.
 There is no stinging or burning.
 I wait about 10-15 minutes and apply moisturizer on top.
+No pilling.

 Apply one half dropper of the serum to face and throat.